Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

 In this section we consider a bulk cubic Dirac semi-metal and put a potential barrier along the $z$-direction rather than in the plane of the cubic dispersion.
 That is we consider the Hamiltonian

-where $u(z)=\theta(z+L/2)(1-\theta(z-L/2))$ ($\theta$ is the Heaviside function) and for concreteness we considered only incident momenta $k_x$ and $k_z$.
-For general combinations of $k_x$, $k_y$ and anisotropy parameter $\lambda$ one may apply a rotation to bring the Hamiltonian in this form.
-Therefore nothing insightful is lost from the discussion by this simplification (see the appendix \ref{app:rotation} for details).
+where $u(z)=\theta(z+L/2)(1-\theta(z-L/2))$ ($\theta$ is the Heaviside function) and for simplicity we considered only incident momenta $k_x$ and $k_z$.
+For general combinations of $k_x$, $k_y$ and anisotropy parameter $\lambda$ one may apply a rotation to bring the Hamiltonian to this form.
+Therefore nothing insightful is lost from the discussion using this simplification (see the appendix \ref{app:rotation} for details).
 One finds that the energies in the different regions are given by

 which for the region $z<-L/2$ is plotted in Fig. \ref{fig:energy_countour_kz} for visualization.

 We find that similarly to the case of graphene \cite{Katsnelson_2006} the scattering problem can be solved by only matching wavefunctions since the barrier is in the linearly dispersive direction.
 As a result one finds the following transmission amplitudes